Understanding Gift Aid

 - The declaration must clearly show: the title, forename or initial and surname of the donor, and the full home address and postcode of the donor, or door name/number and postcode at the very least

-- Declarations also require: Welcare’s name, registered charity number, confirmation of acceptance and the correct HMRC wording
+- Declarations also require: Welcare’s name, registered charity number, confirmation of eligibility and the correct HMRC wording

 - As of 6th April 2016, HMRC will no longer accept forms that do not contain the latest wording and all the correct requirements.
 To be safe and certain, please download one of our updated forms or contact us to check